datasciencecampus/pygrams/README.md

 #### Normalise by document length (-ndl)

-This option normalises the TYF-IDF cores by document length.
+This option normalises the TF-IDF scores by document length.

 ```
 python pygrams.py -ndl